-Long Island's economy benefits from a highly skilled labor force, close proximity to New York City, more than 20 colleges and universities and core research institutions.
+Long Island's economy benefits from a highly skilled labor force, a robust healthcare sector, close proximity to New York City, more than 20 colleges and universities and core research institutions.

 Long Island's median household income is substantially higher than that of the US.
-According to 5-year estimate data published by the United States Bureau of the Census, Nassau and Suffolk Counties had median household incomes of \$120,036 and \$105,362 (in 2020 dollars), respectively, compared to a national median of \$64,994.
+According to 5-year estimate data published by the United States Bureau of the Census, Nassau and Suffolk Counties had median household incomes of \$126,576 and \$111,660 (in 2021 dollars), respectively, compared to a national median of \$69,021.

-Exhibit 7 below shows the percentage of total billed revenue attributable to each customer class since 2017 and illustrates the higher concentration of residential consumption compared to the other rate classes.
+Exhibit 7 below shows the percentage of total billed revenue attributable to each customer class since 2018 and illustrates the higher concentration of residential consumption compared to the other rate classes.